Blower Door Test in Winslow township, NJ

 How Is A Blower Door Test Conducted?

 To perform blower door test in Winslow township, NJ, all exterior doors and windows are tightly sealed, while interior doors remain open to promote balanced airflow throughout the home.
-A central door to the outside is selected, and an adjustable aluminum frame with a fabric cover is installed there.
-The mounted calibrated fan depressurizes the building to 50 Pascals, a condition similar to the effect of a 20 mph wind.
+A central exterior door is picked, where the technician fits an adjustable aluminum frame and fabric panel for airtight testing.
+Technicians mount a calibrated fan onto the frame to achieve 50 Pascals of depressurization — similar to a constant 20 mph wind acting on the home.

 What Is A Passing Blower Door Test Score?